SSDI Claims For Those Over 50

 People under age 50 are only eligible for Social Security benefits if they can prove they are completely disabled and unable to engage in any type of full-time work.
 People over age 50, however, may be eligible for benefits even if their condition doesn’t satisfy a qualified disability listing because the Social Security Administration (SSA) understands that transitioning to a new type of work may be more difficult for an older worker than a younger worker.

-At The Law Center for Social Security Disability in Oklahoma City, Oklahoma, I have extensive knowledge of the Social Security Disability system and over 25 years of experience handling disability claims for disabled individuals.
+At The Law Center for Social Security Disability in Oklahoma City, Oklahoma, I have extensive knowledge of the Social Security Disability system and 30 years of experience handling disability claims for disabled individuals.
 My name is Gary Jones, and I am a lawyer who provides strong legal counsel to those who want a local, compassionate and knowledgeable attorney on their side.

 How To Get SSDI Before You’re 65